 Keep it real

-The human eye is able to see a certain range, or gamut, of colours.
+The human eye is able to see a certain range, or gamut, of colors.
 However, there is a completely different gamut that your camera is able to see, and a different one again that you are able to print – the range gets smaller the further through the process you go.
-This is why it is so important that you take the time to understand the colours that you are shooting and how to get the most out of them.
+This is why it is so important that you take the time to understand the colors that you are shooting and how to get the most out of them.

 INTERPRET THE LIGHT

 Discover how this essential element influences the colors that you can capture

 Many photographers choose to use a polariser to combat the high-contrast situations that the harsh midday sun can create.
 However, this can often make the sky look unrealistically dark and too blue, so keep an eye on this if you do use them.

 Light plays a huge role in the color that we see, and the colors that we capture in our imagery.
 Light intensity and the color of the light itself are the main factors to consider.
 As the sun moves in the sky, the nature, quality and intensity of the light also changes, which affects how we perceive the color in a scene.